Loading...

 Recommended visit duration: 2-3 hours

-👉 See FULL guide to Moonlit Sanctuary Wildlife Conservation Park (with kids)Price starts from
+👉 See FULL guide to Moonlit Sanctuary Wildlife Conservation Park (with kids)Average price

 Children under 12 are the core audience; two rides, huge soft-play areas, 4D cinema, creative workshops and pram parking keep them busy for 2–3 hours while indoor setting is safe and weather-proof.